KeiraL000/Challenge1/README.md

 # Horiseon Website
 This is my first challenge fixing some errors with the code of the Horiseon website.
+In this challenge I focused on finding errors along with cleaning up the code.

 ## Things done
 A couple things I have updated with this code is...